 Sufi Zikr Ceremony Herat – Well walking through the Friday mosque in Herat I heard a beautiful sound.
 This sound I followed to a traditional Zikr Sufi ceremony.
 I was welcomed in and witnessed one of the most beautiful religious processions ever.
 All the devotees chanted in a circle while thrusting forward in a hypnotic tantalizing saga.
-This was my favourite moment of all of Afghanistan.
+This was my favorite moment of all of Afghanistan.

 Green Tea in Kabul’s Bazaar – Sitting back in the corner of a teahouse with a green tea and just pondering where you are at this very moment is an exhilarating experience.
 Look out from the shop and see blue, gold and yellow Burqas walk by with their husband who is donning a turban piled high above his head.
-Kabul’s bazaars are full of life, and for a traveler this spectacle is a rare and unique experience.
+Kabul’s bazaars are full of life, and for a traveler, this spectacle is a rare and unique experience.

 See Also: Top 5 Places To See In China

-Hanging with the locals in Balkh – Talk to any local in Balkh and he will take you to another world with stories filled of adventure and danger throughout Balkhs in depth and long history.
+Hanging with the locals in Balkh – Talk to any local in Balkh and he will take you to another world with stories filled with adventure and danger throughout Balkhs in depth and long history.
 Walk with any farmer and find old Greek coins and pottery amongst their fields.
 Balkh is the land of poetry and history and spend time with any of Balkhs locals to find out secrets of the past.